Andy4495/BoydPrinter/README.md

 from [BG Micro](http://www.bgmicro.com) in early 2017.

-Although my main interest in the calculator was for its Siemens DL440 "bubble" LEDs and the thermal printer, others [hobbyists](https://groups.yahoo.com/neo/groups/cosmacelf/conversations/topics/19788) were interested in the RCA 1805 CPU -- a successor to the [1802 chip](https://en.wikipedia.org/wiki/RCA_1802).
+Although my main interest in the calculator was for its Siemens DL440 "bubble" LEDs and the thermal printer, other [hobbyists](https://groups.io/g/cosmacelf/topic/30342705) were interested in the RCA 1805 CPU -- a successor to the [1802 chip](https://en.wikipedia.org/wiki/RCA_1802).

 Based on some very interesting reverse-engineering by the 1805 enthusiasts,